 Fr.
 Francis explains what we expect of our parishioners - at St. Josaphat we expect our parishioners to: Worship, Serve, Grow & Give

-Worship - We expect our parishioners to come to Mass every Sunday either in person or online.
+Worship - We expect our parishioners to come to Mass every Sunday.

 The reason we come to church is to worship God for the many gifts and blessings he has bestowed upon us in life and continues to bestow on us through the sacraments, most especially through the Eucharist.
 It is in the Eucharist that we participate in Jesus’ passion, death and resurrection and accept Jesus into our lives when we receive his body and blood.
 That’s why the Eucharist is considered, “the source and summit of the Christian life.”
 And by coming together as a community, we are reminded that we are called to be the Body of Christ in our world and to serve one another as Christ taught us.